JxTorres003/AdvDiversity/README.md

-# AdvDiversity
-The Institute of  Advance Diversity
+# The Institute of  Advance Diversity

 An online platform designed to connect individuals with the objective to provide personal growth, entrepreneurship, career advice and much more by connecting them with mentors